montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-04.md

 * Defend your own ideas about egoism, altruism, and the social contract

 ### Empathy, Compassion, and Love

+* Descriptive egoism (psychological egoism), people are basically selfish, that they always persue their own goals.

+Is competition good?
+Is it necessary?

+If empathy is the psycological capacity to understand what someone else is experiencing, then what does empathy have to do with egoism assuming that empathy is natural?
+What is compassion and how does it relate to empathy?
+Compassion builds on empathy, but how does it include the desire to alleviate suffering?
+Is this desire natural?
+What is love in light of empathy and compassion?
+How is it related to either of these concepts?
+The author defines love as intimacy and attachment.
+Is empathy devoid of intimacy?
+Is their empathy or attachment that includes intimacy and that which does not?
+For instance, is compassion for one's girlfriend different than the compassion one would feel for a stranger?

+What about **nepotism** and employment?
+Do we have obligations to family members?
+Imagine that we have the choice to hire a stranger or a family member, and lets imagine that their qualifications are the same.
+Are we committing some moral infraction by hiring the family member?

 ### The Debate about Egoism and Altruism

 ## Psychological Egoism